sippy/libg722/README.md

 ## License

 This code is mostly Public Domail.
-Library initialization/management is under BSD 2-clause license.
+Library test code is under BSD 2-clause license.

 See LICENSE for copyright details and each individual file for specifics.